llafuente/flang/readme.md

 ## C differences

-There is no operator `,`, expressions cannot be chained with it.
+Apart from syntax...

+* No operator `,`
+* Braces are mandatory, for version control reasons
-Types cannot demote without casting.
+* Types cannot demote without casting.